Ensono/amido.github.io/docs/getting_started_demo.md

 You will want to merge the .gitignore files from each component and place in the root - or if you have an existing one make sure it covers all your application types.

 Since you will probably want to have a shared services type infrastructure controlled from a central place you can ignore or remove  `deploy/$cloud/infra` folders (ensure the yaml files are also not used within your pipeline tool).
-IT IS IMPORTANT HOWEVER TO understand within your project what infrastructure should live with the application - [Amido Infra libs](https://github.com/amido/stacks-webapp-template/tree/master/libs/orchestration) has a variety of OSS libraries you can use within your components e.g. CosmosDB, Blob, Qeueu, Topic managers for all 3 major clouds.
+IT IS IMPORTANT HOWEVER TO understand within your project what infrastructure should live with the application - [Amido Infra libs](https://github.com/amido/stacks-webapp-template/tree/master/libs/orchestration) has a variety of OSS libraries you can use within your components e.g. CosmosDB, Blob, Queue, Topic managers for all 3 major clouds.
 You can also choose to use cloud's own provided templates, always better to opt for a library with a predefined interface  rather than building your definitions for application layer infra. it can be re-used by other components without copy/pasta.

 When a project gets big you will want to have an E2E type tests to ensure regressions aren't introduced and UX is preserved. whilst all components have their own tests that cover units/regressions/etc... a black box test is often (if not always) required in projects of distributed nature.